StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

     ```

 ### Copy files in a backup folder

+Use tools like rsync to copy data, configuration files, and logs to a designated backup location.

 For example, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions